When it’s cold and dark outside, there’s nothing like these recipes to make in December to lift your spirits!

-December is full of celebration, good company, and great food.
+December is full of celebration, after all.
+So why not celebrate good food?

-But if you have a moment to slow down in the hustle and bustle, it can be so rewarding.
+But if you have a moment to slow down, I highly recommend spending some time in the kitchen.

 Garlic herb-crusted prime rib is going to be a new holiday tradition meal.